nick-bugxhunter/irgengpt/README.md

 Download the latest version of the MITRE ATT&CK dataset in STIX format from [here](https://github.com/mitre-attack/attack-stix-data/blob/master/enterprise-attack/enterprise-attack.json).
 Ensure to place this file in the `./data/` directory within the repository.

-## Running AttackGen
+## Running IRGenGPT

-After the data setup, you can run AttackGen with the following command:
+After the data setup, you can run IRGenGPT with the following command:

 ```
 streamlit run 👋_Welcome.py
 ```

-You can also try the app on [Streamlit Community Cloud](https://attackgen.streamlit.app/).
+You can also try the app on [Streamlit Community Cloud](https://IRGenGPT.streamlit.app/).

 ## Usage

-### Running AttackGen
+### Running IRGenGPT

 #### Option 1: Running the Streamlit App Locally
 1. Run the Streamlit app: